israelpereira55/CDELS/README.md

 First, you need a CVRP problem instance, which you can get on VRP Libraries.
 We will list some libraries in which you can get them.
 We also have the "instances" folder with some CVRPLIB instances, mostly for backup purposes but you can use them too.

 You can make your instance.
-It just needs to follow TSPLIB95 standards using customers with 2D dimensions.
+It just needs to follow [TSPLIB95](http://www.or.uni-bonn.de/lectures/ws17/co_exercises/programming/tsp/tsp95.pdf) standards using customers with 2D dimensions.
 In this CDELS version, **instances using distance matrix ARE NOT SUPPORTED**.

 * [CVRPLIB](http://vrp.atd-lab.inf.puc-rio.br/)

-If you are creating your instance and don't know the optimum value just write a low value which should be below the lower bound (just write a small integer! ;) ).
+If you are creating your instance and don't know the optimum value just write a low value which should be below than it's lower bound (just write a small integer! ;) ).

-**Important:** We are using the TSPLIB95 standard that rounds to the nearest integer the operation cost with floating numbers.
+**Important:** We are using the [TSPLIB95](http://www.or.uni-bonn.de/lectures/ws17/co_exercises/programming/tsp/tsp95.pdf) standard that rounds to the nearest integer the operation cost with floating numbers.
 If you don't want that, modify the distance matrix creating function.

 ### Prerequisites